mProjectsCode/obsidian-media-db-plugin/README.md

 #### Search by Title

-Search a movie, series, anime, manga, book, comic, game, music or wiki articles by its name across multiple APIs.
+Search a movie, series, anime, manga, book, comic, game, music release or wiki articles by its name across multiple APIs.

 #### Search by ID